(176) The countermeasure to DNS

 twisted pairs of wires, which many voice grade UTP lines do not have.

-(192) For two different locations to communicate via satellite links, they must be within the satellite’s line of sight and ______________________.
+locations to communicate via satellite links, they must be within the

 A. Area